lukript/lukript.github.io/_posts/2025-02-17-Blockchain.md

 image: https://i.pinimg.com/736x/cc/cc/f9/ccccf9f7dc4b5faa34d32503e314ac1c.jpg
 ---

-This week’s objective is lies on revisiting key concepts of blockchain technology by reviewing  official documentation and papers (linked below) and applying them to the Cardano Network.
+This week’s objective is to revisit core concepts of blockchain technology through an in-depth review of official documentation and foundational papers (linked below), with a focus on applying these principles within the context of the Cardano Network.

 ## Blockchain